asyncapi/website/pages/docs/guides/message-validation.md

 # Message validation
 In order to understand message validation, we need to first understand the basic components involved.
-- Producer: The producer is responsible for producing the messages.
+- Producer: The producer is responsible for producing messages.
 - Consumer: The consumer is responsible for getting the producer's messages.
 - Broker: The broker acts as a bridge between the consumer and the producer because messages travel through the broker.
 Both producers and consumers can do validation.
 Consumer-side validation happens by discarding invalid messages based on provided parameters.